 In order to be considered HDR, your file must be tagged with color transfer characteristics and have a bit depth greater than or equal to 10.

 We support both the PQ (SMPTE 2084) or HLG (AKA Hybrid Log Gamma or arib std-b67) transfer functions.
-Please note that, while supported for upload, HLG videos will be automatically converted to PQ during our conversion process.

 If using the PQ (SMPTE 2084) transfer function, please include the following metadata to ensure the most accurate display of your video’s colors on all devices (in SDR and HDR):